anthonypurcella/SD-SSD-Lightroom-Auto-Import-Shortcut-V0.1/README.txt

 	Card' and where Lightroom opens for the first time.
 There is a delay under there.
 Just change the number to a number that works better for your computer

+	Also, for the Locating files and Copying files, due to the single run of AppleScripts, I was not able to have a sort of loading screen to show that the program is still running.
+But dont worry about it.
+If you have a lot of files, during the locating and copying the process could take a while, and there will be nothing on the screen indicating.
+But it is working, just give it time.
+If there is something wrong, youll get an error message.
+So just sit back or walk away and like the program do its thing!

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 YOU ARE NOW ALL SETUP!!!!